-The severity of cold urticaria symptoms varies widely.
-Some people have minor reactions to cold, while others have severe reactions.
-Swimming in cold water is the most common cause of a whole-body (systemic) reaction.
-This could lead to very low blood pressure, fainting, shock and even death.
+People with cold urticaria experience widely different symptoms.
+Some have minor reactions to the cold, while others have severe reactions.
+For some people with this condition, swimming in cold water could lead to very low blood pressure, fainting or shock.

 Cold urticaria occurs most frequently in young adults.
-And it generally clears up within a few years.
 If you think you have this condition, consult your doctor.
-Treatment for cold urticaria usually includes taking antihistamines and avoiding cold air and water.
+Treatment usually includes preventive steps such as taking antihistamines and avoiding cold air and water.

 - Temporary reddish, itchy welts (hives) on the area of skin that was exposed to cold

 - A worsening of the reaction as the skin warms

 - Swelling of hands while holding cold objects

 - Swelling of lips from consuming cold food or drink

 Severe reactions may include:

 - A whole-body response (anaphylaxis), which can cause fainting, a racing heart, swelling of limbs or torso, and shock